Gioelson95/SASP-CM-Project/README.md

 # SASP-CM Project
-Project of Sound Analysis Synthesis and Processing course and Computer Music course
+Project of the Sound Analysis Synthesis and Processing course and the Computer Music course.